sergiogg-ops/FAKEnHATE/README.md

     - Transformer encoder layer

     The last one has been the best performing solution.
+7. Use a Llama model to classify the articles with one of the prompts in the `prompts` folder and the `llama.py` script.

 # Analysis
 In the `results` folder we have made available the jupyter notebooks that we have used to perform the results anaylisis: